lambdaisland/kaocha/README.md

 - to observe and study
 - on-the-spot investigation

-See the [Line Dict entry](https://dict.naver.com/linedict/zhendict/dict.html#/cnen/entry/89b3f694bb3a4fd49e3241c6bd1cb79f) for an audio sample.
+See the [Hanzii entry](https://hanzii.net/search/word/%E8%80%83%E5%AF%9F) for an audio sample.

 ## Need help?